 We’re explorers, makers, builders, organizers, leaders, and performers.

-And, we soak up the new, the undiscovered, the thing we’ve never seen or heard or felt before.
+We soak up the new, the undiscovered, the thing we’ve never seen or heard or felt before.

 And, we live that way until something happens.

 … until we share our eagerness with the wrong person.